The Public

 07-22-2006

-The gal sits on the board of
+The gal sits on the board of governors at

-governors at the california state
+the california state bar now.

 San Francisco